 Books: Oyster, Boy Friends

 This prize-winning poet has published two collections of poems – his most recent work is the non-fiction memoir Boy Friends which Stephen Fry called ‘astonishingly compelling.’
 Co-founder of the arts collective Neu!
-Reekie! (which hosts performances around the world) you can see Michael Pederson take to the stage in Edinburgh this year at one of their events.
-You can also read one of his pieces for the recent SPECTRA festival: Squatting in Rubislaw Den.
+Reekie! (which hosts performances around the world) you can also read one of his pieces for the recent SPECTRA festival: Squatting in Rubislaw Den.

 Books: The Young Team